openhatch/in-person-event-handbook/index.rst

 Project setup
 =============

 In our experience, project setup is the single biggest barrier to participation.
-We’ve seen (and run!) events where the majority of time spent by participants was on setting up their development environment and becoming acquainted with the project.
+We’ve seen (and run!) events where participants spent most of their time just getting their development environment set up and becoming acquainted with the project.
+If your goal is for newcomers to make contributions, figure out how long you think it *should* take to get set up.
+Then find a friend or two who's not familiar with your project to test and see how long it *really* takes.
+(You can also find someone to help you do this in `#openhatch <http://openhatch.readthedocs.org/en/latest/contributor/chat_on_irc.html>`_.)

 Documenting and improving the process beforehand can save everyone a lot of time and energy.
 If you know that a part of your project will inevitably be time-consuming, make sure participants know to expect that.
-Consider contacting participants ahead of time and trying to do some of the set-up asynchronously before the event.

-(If you’re a very new project, read the rest of this section with an eye for what you’ll want to document as you build.)

 All of the information below should be documented in a README at the top level of your source repository.
 Other places put the info include a “Want to contribute?” section of your project website, and/or you can include a link to the README in the signature of your mailing list or in the status bar of your IRC channel.